Looking for a place to stay in Panglao, Bohol in the Philippines? Here is our Panglao Grande Resort review!

 Hence, we’ve decided to take it slow and just stay at a resort and enjoy the beach and each other’s company.

-This area in Panglao, Bohol is a favourite among locals and tourists wanting a more relaxed ambiance than those in Alona Beach.
+This area in Panglao, Bohol is a favorite among locals and tourists wanting a more relaxed ambiance than those in Alona Beach.
 Personally, I found the shoreline longer and the beach more inviting.

 Table of Contents

 Booking a room at Panglao Grande Resort is easy and can be done even at home.
-You can always find the best deals by booking at Agoda.com.
+You can always find the best deals by booking at hotel booking sites.
 We found super-saving room rates here for some of our travel.

 Ours was through a travel agency who booked everything for us.
 There was a bit of confusion though as the initial resort given to us was different.
 We were not booked at Panglao Grande, rather on another resort much smaller than the former.